auriga-foss/node/README.md

-# Node.js for KOS
+# Node.JS v18.7 for KasperskyOS

-Version of the Node.js adapted for use on Kaspersky OS.
+A version of the Node.js adapted for use on Kaspersky OS

-For information on using Node.js, see the [Node.js website][https://nodejs.org/en/].
+For general information on using Node.js, its features and so on, please see the [Node.js website](https://nodejs.org/en/).

-Please refer to the original Node.js (parent) [README.md](https://github.com/nodejs/node/blob/main/README.md) for more details.
+Please refer to the original Node.js (parent) [README.md](https://github.com/nodejs/node/blob/main/README.md) for more details not related to this fork.

-For a default build and use, you need to install the Kaspersky OS SDK on your system.
+In order to build the code succesfully, you'll need to install Kaspersky OS SDK on your system.
 The latest version of the SDK can be downloaded from this [link](https://os.kaspersky.com/development/).

-All files required to build a web interpreter with Kaspersky OS and an examples of connecting it to your solution are located in the folder:
+All of the files required to build a web interpreter with Kaspersky OS, and some examples of how you can bridge it with your solution, are located in the folder:

 ```bash
 ./kos
 ````

-## How-to build (on Linux host)
+## How to build (on Linux host)

 Once you have cloned git repository with project sources and satisfied all the requirements listed in [Building Node.js](https://github.com/nodejs/node/blob/main/BUILDING.md#building-nodejs-on-supported-platforms),